 - What are ways that we can allow God to shape us like clay?

-For older children, instead of simply painting pots, you could provide the material to make pinch pots.
+For older children, instead of simply painting pots, you could provide the material to make pinch pots or coil dough pots.

 taking the lesson home